Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – Oh, he’s in.

 Jacob Rigney – I mean, why would you?
-You’re not gonna see reason at that point.
+You’re not going to see reason at that point.
 Oh… I’ve reconsidered this terrible course of action.
 No. You’re just gonna be like: “We are making the news tonight, baby!”

 Jacob Rigney – That’s not cool.